 Rocky Top Tours office is open and we will be happy to answer any questions or assist in booking transportation for your group event or a sightseeing tour for individuals or families.

 We are currently running a modified version of our weekly sightseeing tours.
 We will only be booking 15 passengers max per tour, tours are booked on a first come, first served basis.
 However if your family or group is larger than 15 passengers we can accommodate your group.
-We do also have guides that can be hired to tour you in the comfort of your own vehicle.
-These are subject to guide availability and you must provide all proper forms of vehicle insurance.
-Please contact us directly for more information regarding private tours or any other questions you may have.
+We have mini buses as well as full size 56 passenger motor coaches.

 Tuesdays: 10 AM –Rags to Riches-This original Dolly tour will travel along the back roads of Sevier County seeing many of the sights heard about in Dolly’s movie “The Coat of Many Colors” Places such as the grammar school where she met her best friend Judy Ogle, the church where her grandpa Jake Owens preached.
 Sprinkled along the way you will hear amusing stories about the hollers and traditions of the mountains and its people.